layer-3/clearsync/docs/YIP/YIP-0011-error-handling-chain.md

 **Handling chain** - is a sequence of handlers that are executed one after another.
 In the context of error handling chain, the next handler is executed is the previous one failed to handle the error.

-This way, the behaviour after an error handler failed is consistent across the protocol.
+This way, the behavior after an error handler failed is consistent across the protocol.

 ### Handler impact